 With the holiday season comes loads of holiday shopping.
 If you’re going to be spending the cash, why not get some value out of it — particularly travel rewards?
 Whether you’re looking to earn some miles or you want to redeem some valuable points for travel through a card-specific booking portal, these are the best credit cards for earning miles on holiday shopping.

-If you’re a business owner of any kind (and you can get a business credit card with just about any type of eligible independent income, whether you have a photography gig on the side or just opened up a brick and mortar storefront), make all of your holiday purchases on the Chase Ink Business Preferred.
+If you’re a business owner of any kind (and you can get a business credit card with just about any type of eligible independent income, whether you have a photography gig on the side or just opened up a brick and mortar storefront), make all of your holiday purchases on the Ink Business Preferred® Credit Card.

 Whether you’re buying your clients a fruit basket to show them they matter, funding the open bar at the holiday party or just taking care of your normal gift purchases, you can earn a huge amount of Chase Ultimate Rewards points if you put all this spending on the card as a new cardholder.

-All you have to do is spend $5,000 within three months of opening, an extremely easy task during the holiday season, and you receive 80,000 Chase Ultimate Rewards points on your Ink Business Preferred℠ Credit Card.
-This is worth more than $1,000 in free travel both when you redeem your points through the Chase Ultimate Rewards travel portal or you transfer the points to your favorite airline loyalty program.
+All you have to do is spend $15,000 within three months of opening, an extremely easy task during the holiday season, and you receive 100,000 Chase Ultimate Rewards points on your Ink Business Preferred® Credit Card.
+This is worth more than $1,250 in free travel both when you redeem your points through the Chase Ultimate Rewards travel portal or you transfer the points to your favorite airline loyalty program.

 The Platinum Card from American Express